seqan/seqan3/doc/tutorial/pairwise_alignment/index.md

 ## Invalid configurations

-Chaining the configurations to built an individual alignment algorithm is a strong advantage of this design.
+Chaining the configurations to build an individual alignment algorithm is a strong advantage of this design.
 However, some combinations would result in an invalid alignment configuration.
-To explicitly forbid this we added some security details.
-First, if a combination is invalid (for example by providing the same configuration more than once) a static assert will inform you about the invalid combination.
-You can find \ref configuration "here" a table depicting the valid configurations.
-Further, if the seqan3::align_pairwise is called it checks if the input data can be used with the given configuration.
-For example, an static assertion is emitted if the alphabet types of the sequences together with the provided scoring scheme do not model the seqan3::scoring_scheme_concept.
-Other possible errors are invalid band settings, where the initialised band does not intersect with the actual alignment matrix (the lower diagonal starts beyond the end of the first sequence).
+To explicitly prevent this we added some security details.
+First, if a combination is invalid (for example by providing the same configuration more than once) a static assert will inform you about the invalid combination. \ref configuration "Here" you can find a table depicting the valid configurations.
+Further, if the seqan3::align_pairwise is called, it checks if the input data can be used with the given configuration.
+For example, a static assertion is emitted if the alphabet types of the sequences together with the provided scoring scheme do not model the seqan3::scoring_scheme_concept.
+Other possible errors are invalid band settings where the initialised band does not intersect with the actual alignment matrix (the lower diagonal starts beyond the end of the first sequence).

 <!-- # Parallel execution -->